cgwire/kitsu/docs/production_advanced/README.md

 ![Navigation Episodes](../img/getting-started/drop_down_menu_episodes.png)

 This new page behaves like the asset and shot global page.
-You can add your tasks with the
+You can add your tasks to the
 ![Add Tasks](../img/getting-started/add_task_button.png) button.

 You can add a custom metadata column, fill in the description, etc.